apostrophecms-legacy/apostrophe-snippets/README.md

   };
 ```

+### Manipulating snippet objects in the database

+The following methods are convenient for manipulating snippet objects:

+`self.get(req, criteria, options, callback)`, as described earlier, retrieves snippets.
+`self.putOne(req, oldSlug, snippet, callback)` inserts or updates a single snippet.
+If you are not potentially changing the slug you can skip the `oldSlug` argument.

+These methods respect the permissions of the current user and won't allow the user to do things they are not allowed to do.
+They should be used in preference to directly manipulating the `self._apos.pages` collection in most cases.

+The `self.putOne` method also invokes a `self.beforePutOne` method, which always receives the parameters `req, oldSlug, snippet, callback`.
+This is a convenient point at which to update denormalized copies of properties.
+This method is different from `beforeSave` in that it should be used for all operations in which you want to update a snippet, not just when a user is editing one via the "Manage Snippets" dialog.

 ### Pushing our JavaScript and CSS assets to the browser

 Great, but how do our `editor.js` and `content.js` files make it to the browser?
 And what about the various templates that are instantiated on the browser side to display modals like "New Blog Post" and "Manage Blog Posts?"